drewish/multivac/_posts/2014-08-16-comparing-the-trimesh-and-vbomesh-in-cinder.md

 I started wondering if I should be using the [`TriMesh`](http://libcinder.org/docs/v0.8.6/classcinder_1_1_tri_mesh.html) instead, so I decided to try implementing the drawing that way so I could compare the code.
-It ended up a little cleaner, but since my goal is to have colors change when you touch a triangle, I'll probably stick with the VBO so I can use dynamic colors.
+It ended up a little cleaner, but since my goal is to have colors change when you touch a triangle, I'll probably stick with the `VboMesh` so I can use dynamic colors.

 Here's the code in case it's helpful for anyone else: